What is a Postpartum Nanny: Taking Care of Babies After Birth

 Postpartum Care Providers

-Postpartum care providers also frequently known as Postpartum Nurses or Neonatal Nurses, play a crucial role in supporting new mothers and their newborns during the initial weeks following childbirth.
+Postpartum care providers, also frequently known as Postpartum Nurses or Neonatal Nurses, play a crucial role in supporting new mothers and their newborns during the initial weeks following childbirth.
+The term ‘baby nurse’ is sometimes used to describe professionals who provide hands-on newborn care, such as feeding, sleep, and bathing, but it should only refer to licensed R.N.s to avoid legal issues.
+‘Baby nurses’ is a commonly used term for newborn care specialists; however, it can be misleading unless the caregiver is a licensed nurse.
 This section delves into the roles, responsibilities, and importance of postpartum care providers.

 Roles and Responsibilities of Postpartum Care Providers